How Louise Nevelson Constructed Her Sculptures and Her Past

-Charles didn’t understand Louise's passion for art and subsequently forbade her to practice it.
-She fell into depression and it was her mother who helped her leave Charles and pursue her dreams by promising to take care of her newborn son Myron Nevelson.
-Louise separated from her husband in 1931 and began to seriously develop her art.
-She travelled to Europe and studied sculpture.
+Charles didn’t understand Nevelson’s passion for art and subsequently forbade her to practice it.
+She fell into depression, and her mother helped Nevelson leave Charles and pursue her dreams by promising to take care of her newborn son Myron Nevelson.
+Nevelson separated from her husband in 1931 and began to seriously develop her art, traveling to Europe and studying sculpture.
 On her return to New York, she met Diego Rivera and worked as his assistant on the mural Man at the Crossroads at Rockefeller Plaza.
-The two had an affair (why am I not surprised, Diego was quite a character) which caused a rift between Nevelson and Frida Kahlo, whom Nevelson greatly admired.
+The two had an affair (not surprising since Diego was quite a character) which caused a rift between Nevelson and Frida Kahlo, whom Nevelson greatly admired.

-“This child is destined for greatness, the famous writer of Yiddish tales, Sholem Aleichem declared when he saw baby Louise.
-Not surprisingly, this prophecy became legendary and let Louise believe in eventually achieving a success.
-Her colourful persona, which some believed was just a marketing tool to get her work sold (in the '30s and ’40s she became known as “The Hat” because she wore gorgeous chapeaux – sometimes stolen, when she was broke, and sometimes given by lovers in exchange of favors), was in reality a coping tool she had taken after her mother, who had hidden her pain at the lack of social acceptance in their new homeland behind a façade of expensive and elegant outfits in the latest fashion.
-Louise, in turn, hid her numerous rejections of art galleries owners with a cigarillo on her lips, three layers of false eyelashes, heavy jewelry, a chinchilla coat and stunning headdresses.
+“This child is destined for greatness,” declared Sholem Aleichem, the famous writer of Yiddish tales, when he saw baby Nevelson.
+Not surprisingly, this prophecy became legendary and let Nevelson believe in eventually achieving success.
+Her colorful persona, which some believed was just a marketing tool to get her work sold (in the 1930s and 1940s she became known as “The Hat” because she wore gorgeous chapeaux – sometimes stolen, when she was broke, and sometimes given by lovers in exchange for favors), was in reality a coping tool she had taken after her mother, who had hidden her pain at the lack of social acceptance in their new homeland behind a façade of expensive and elegant outfits in the latest fashion.
+Louise, in turn, hid her numerous rejections from art galleries with a cigarillo on her lips, three layers of false eyelashes, heavy jewelry, a chinchilla coat and stunning headdresses.

-The awaited acclaim[caption id="attachment_14716" align="aligncenter" width="751"] Jeanne Bucher Jaeger, Portrait of Louise Nevelson, Source: jeannebucherjaeger.com[/caption] And she finally made it!
-The Martha Jackson Gallery in NY gave her a solo show, she presented at the Venice Biennale in 1962, while Princeton University commissioned her to create a monumental outdoor steel sculpture in 1969.
+And she finally made it!
+In 1962, the Martha Jackson Gallery in NY gave her a solo show and she presented at the Venice Biennale, while Princeton University commissioned her to create a monumental outdoor steel sculpture in 1969.
 More commissions and acclaim were to come in the next years.
-Her career sped up and Louise was finally free and successful.
+Her career sped up and Nevelson was finally free and successful.